Lizhen0909/PowerGraph/README.md

+# It is a copy of [PowGraph](https://github.com/jegonzal/PowerGraph) and [GossipMap](https://github.com/uwescience/GossipMap).
+Please see there for details and credits are of oringinal authors.

 # GraphLab PowerGraph v2.2

 ## UPDATE: For a signficant evolution of this codebase, see GraphLab Create which is available for download at [turi.com](https://turi.com)